Donald De La Haye: Loss of NCAA eligibility over YouTube channel

 In 2017, De La Haye drew attention when the NCAA told him to delete or demonetize his YouTube channel, which would have required him to remove his likeness and name from his videos if he decided to continue the channel.
 Faced with this dilemma, De La Haye ultimately chose to continue his channel normally, at the cost of his scholarship and NCAA eligibility.
 De La Haye sued UCF over this matter in July 2018, settling in November 2018 to finish his education there.
 Since then, he has made amends with UCF, attending multiple games with on-field passes and posting footage of himself at games.
 Additionally, coach Gus Malzahn and his coaching staff have invited him to multiple football-related events.

 De La Haye's case has been one of several major incidents in which NCAA athletes are barred from profiting off their names, images, and likenesses (NIL) and allowing student athlete compensation.
 Legislation has since been issued in a few states, including California and De La Haye's home state of Florida, in an attempt to allow student athletes to profit while in school.

 YouTube career

 While removed from the active UCF football team roster, De La Haye put more focus on his Deestroying YouTube channel, which he started as a teenager in 2015.
-Evolving from skits on football stereotypes and kicker trick shot videos, the channel has also featured gaming videos, skits impersonating National Football League players such as Odell Beckham Jr., Tom Brady and JuJu Smith-Schuster, actual collaborations with players such as Smith-Schuster, Marquette King, Cam Newton, Antonio Brown, and Tyreek Hill and partnerships with the NFL and other sports organizations to create content.
-The channel has since surpassed 5.8 million subscribers after having just 94,000 when De La Haye left UCF.
+Evolving from skits on football stereotypes and kicker trick shot videos, the channel has also featured gaming videos, skits impersonating National Football League players such as Odell Beckham Jr., Tom Brady and JuJu Smith-Schuster, actual collaborations with players such as Smith-Schuster, Marquette King, Cam Newton, Antonio Brown, and Tyreek Hill and partnerships with the NFL, its individual teams, and other sports organizations to create content.
+The channel has since surpassed 6.5 million subscribers after having just 94,000 when De La Haye left UCF.

 De La Haye has also collaborated with other YouTube personalities such as Logan Paul, competing in the latter's "Challenger Games" in July 2019.